Tovačov: Geography

 Tovačov is located about 11 km west of Přerov and 12 km east of Prostějov.
 It lies in the Upper Morava Valley.
-It lies at the confluence of the Morava and Bečva rivers.
-Mlýnský náhon, one of the Morava's branches, flows right through the town.
+The Morava River flows through the eastern part of the municipal territory.
+The Bečva River flows into the Morava near Tovačov.
+The Blata River flows through the western part of Tovačov and joins the Morava just outside the municipal territory.
+The Mlýnský náhon (a canal that connects the Morava with the Blata) flows through the town proper.

-The area is rich in water bodies.
-There is a set of four fish ponds on the Mlýnský náhon, Hradecký Pond is the largest water body in Tovačov.
-In the vicinity of the confluence, there are four artificial lakes created in the 1950s after gravel mining.
+The territory of Tovačov is rich in water bodies.
+There is a system of four fishponds on the Mlýnský náhon; Hradecký Pond is the largest water body in Tovačov.
+In the vicinity of the confluences of the Morava with the Bečva and Blata, there are four artificial lakes created in the 1950s after gravel mining.
 Together they have an area of more than 330 ha.

 History

 The first written mention of Tovačov is from 1203.
 Shortly after its founding, it became an important crossroads of trade routes leading along the rivers.
 The most notable owners of the Tovačov estate were the Cimburk family (1349–1502), the Pernštejn family (1503–1597), the Salm family (1600–1715), and the Küenburg family (1763–1887).

 The first ponds were founded here in 1464 by Jan Tovačovský of Cimburk.
 During the rule of the Pernštejns, another ponds were founded.
 The ponds were damaged in the Thirty Years' War and abolished in the 18th century.
-They were partially renewed after the World War II.
+They were partially renewed after World War II.

 Tovačov is the site of a minor battle in the Austro-Prussian War.
 On 16 July 1866, the Prussians defeated the Austrians in the Battle of Tobitschau.

+Demographics

+Transport

+Tovačov is the start of a short railway line to Chropyně.
+Trains run on it only on weekends during the summer season.